-From its humble beginnings as a perceived need by members of the Rosefield Uniting Church, it was formed initially as a Men’s Shed in a workshop at Highgate Park, (formerly The Julia Farr Centre) and then evolved into a Community Shed with membership encouraged from men and women of all ages.
+It initially operated as a Men’s Shed, as a member of the Australian Men’s Shed Association, in a workshop within Highgate Park (formerly The Julia Farr Centre) and then evolved into a Community Shed, with membership encouraged from men and women of ages 18 years and older.

 DHS provided the workshop and equipment to make the Shed possible, as they were looking for activities for the less disabled residents of Highgate Park to participate in.

 The Rosefield Uniting Church has also been a strong supporter of the Rosefield Community Shed.

 In 2018, as a result of the DHS decision to close Highgate Park, the Rosefield Community Shed moved to the Adelaide Showgrounds in Wayville, Adelaide.
 DHS very generously donated all of the workshop equipment from Highgate Park to the Rosefield Community Shed.